GeertVG/geertvg.github.io/books/programmable_logic_controllers/chapter3/variables.md

 # Variables
-## Direct representation according to IEC 61131
+## Direct representation according IEC 61131

 **Variables** <sup>1</sup> Ensure the identification of data objects whose content may change.
 For example, a variable can provide the identification of inputs, outputs and memory data objects.

 The **direct representation** of a variable creates a link to the absolute address in the PLC memory, to a PLC input or a PLC output.
 In other words, the direct representation allows you to check, for example, which PLC input a sensor is connected to.

-The absolute address consists of several parts, namely:
+The direct address representation consists of several parts, namely:

 - “%” character
 - Operand